apache/cloudstack-documentation/source/adminguide/hosts.rst

 for all the different clusters in the cloud.
 It has to be set for the lowest common denominator.
-The per-cluster setting provides a finer granularity for better utilization of resources, no matter where the CloudStack placement algorithm decides to place a VM.
+The per-cluster setting provides a finer granularity for better utilization of resources, no matter where the CloudStack placement algorithm decides to place an Instance.

 The overprovisioning settings can be used along with dedicated resources (assigning a specific cluster to an account) to effectively offer